davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 was likely active during the eruption of the Crystal Knob neck.
-Integration of theoretical and observational data on intra-continental transform faults [@Platt2011; @Titus2007] indicate that at lower crustal--upper mantle levels Hosgri fault shear could be distributed across 10s of kilometers normal to the fault surface [@fig:neogene_sections].
+Integration of theoretical and observational data on intra-continental transform faults [@Platt2011; @Titus2007] indicate that, at lower crustal--upper mantle levels, Hosgri fault shear could be distributed across 10s of kilometers normal to the fault surface [@fig:neogene_sections].
-Eruption of small-volume basaltic flows of Plio-Pleistocene age occurred elsewhere in the Coast Range belt.
+Eruption of small-volume basalts of Plio-Pleistocene age occurred elsewhere in the Coast Range belt.
 This includes the Coyote Lake pipe [@fig:context], which occurred ~150 km north of Crystal Knob along the San Andreas-Calaveras fault bifurcation zone and entrained lower crust and upper mantle xenoliths [@Jove1998; @Titus2007].
 Xenoliths recovered
-from these flows record asthenosphere ascent and partial melting that markedly post-dates any possible slab window opening, and thus the Crystal Knob small volume eruption is not an exceptional event.
+from these flows record asthenosphere ascent and partial melting markedly post-dating any possible slab window opening.
+Thus, the Crystal Knob small volume eruption is not an exceptional event.

 Distributed shearing and strike-slip juxtaposition of the shallow